 - Step 1: Redistribute the clothes if they’re unevenly gathered or heavier on one side.

 - Step 2: Consider removing some items to balance the weight.

 Once you’ve done this, you should notice a significant reduction in noise and vibration from your washer.
 As our community member put it, “It was like night and day.”

 2. Replace the Faulty Shock Absorber

-- Step 1: Unplug your washer from the power outlet.
+- Step 1: Disconnect your washer from the power source.

-- Step 3: Inspect the shock absorbers for clear signs of damage like broken attachments or signs of wear.
+- Step 3: Examine the shock absorbers for damage signs – broken parts, obvious wear, etc.

-- Step 4: If faulty, remove them and replace them with brand new ones.
+- Step 4: If they’re faulty, switch them out for new ones.

-- Step 5: Reassemble your Whirlpool washer and run a test cycle to ensure the new shock absorbers are effective.
+- Step 5: Reassemble your washer and conduct a test cycle to ensure the new shock absorbers are functioning properly.

 3. Change the Damaged Suspension Kit

-- Step 2: Open the front panel of your washer and locate the suspension rods and springs.
+- Step 2: Open the washer’s front panel, and find the suspension rods and springs.

 4. Remove the Shipping Bolts

 Bear with me here:

 It’s easy to overlook the simple things, especially when it comes to new appliances.

 In our Simply Swider Appliance Repair Community, we recently had a case that illustrates this point perfectly.

 One user shared his predicament, “I just bought a brand new Whirlpool washer…it vibrated so badly it would walk almost a foot across the floor…Got a new machine, and I have the same issue.
 I even built a leveled platform…Yet this violent shaking during the spin cycle remains.”